+- New Year's Day

+- Martin Luther King Day

+- President's Day

+- Traditional Memorial Day (May 30)

+- Little Big Horn Victory Day (June 25)

+- Independence Day (July 4)

+- Labor Day

+- Juneteenth

+- Veteran's Day

+- Thanksgiving Day

+- Christmas day

+- American Indian Day (last Friday of each September)

+- Tribal Elections

+- Chief Sitting Bull Day (December 15)

+- Wounded Knee

-- 11. In order to receive pay for designated holiday, the employee must be in a work or paid leave status on his/her scheduled workday immediately preceding the holiday and immediately following the holiday.
-Pay for holidays for employees working other than a full-time schedule shall not exceed the number of hours for which the employee would be paid if they were on a normal work day. - 12.
-Employees who are required to work on a holiday shall receive compensatory time at one-and-one-and-a-half times the number of work hours scheduled and worked for that holiday.
+- 18. In order to receive pay for designated holiday, the employee must be in a work or paid leave status on his/her scheduled workday immediately preceding the holiday and immediately following the holiday.
+Pay for holidays for employees working other than a full-time schedule shall not exceed the number of hours for which the employee would be paid if they were on a normal work day.

+- 19. Employees who are required to work on a holiday shall receive compensatory time at one-and-oneand-a-half times the number of work hours scheduled and worked for that holiday.
 Work on holidays must be authorized in advance and in writing by the employee's supervisor.